 This study was commissioned by PIN to provide an objective assessment of its psychosocial support services in Ukraine, focusing purely on the ways in which these services contribute to the productivity of those served.
 How many of them get back to work, helping to maintain and rebuild Ukraine's threatened economy?
 How many spend less time needing to care for traumatized family members?
 How many manage to avoid a descent into a full-blown mental health condition requiring more specialized – and expensive – care and medications?
 How many suicides are prevented because of a relatively light but very meaningful intervention in their lives?
 And how does the prevention of a suicide affect the economy?
 To decide how much to allocate to PSS versus bridges, schools and electrical grids, it is important to have a sense of its relative economic contribution.

 However, PIN's modus operandi is not geared to answer such questions from the outset.
-In order to move quickly, addressing the needs of diverse populations under dynamically shifting situations, PIN does not conduct a formal diagnosis during screening, nor follow up with participants to learn if they are working better, managed to get a job, or how their income was affected.
+In order to move quickly, addressing the needs of different populations under dynamically shifting situations, PIN does not conduct a formal diagnosis during screening, nor follow up with participants to learn if they are working better, managed to get a job, or how their income was affected.

 For this reason, PIN contracted FHI 360 to develop an economic simulation model to estimate the impact of the provision of PSS, leveraging available data.
 While PIN does not conduct formal diagnostic screenings or long-term follow-ups, their use of the Kessler K10 Scale provides valuable insights into participants’ psychological states before and after intervention.
 Though not a comprehensive diagnostic tool, these assessments enable FHI 360 to approximate mental health improvements and contextualize potential economic contributions based on established research.